mikosullivan/talk-to-me/README.md

 TTM.io = nil  # don't output to anything
 ```

-See the documentation in talk-to-me.rb for details.
+See the documentation in tatum.rb for details.

 ## Author